matter-labs/zksync-web-era-docs/docs/api/api.md

 "factoryDeps": ["0x..."]
 ```

-- `gasPerPubdata`: is a field that describes the maximal amount of gas the user is willing to pay for a single byte of pubdata.
+- `gasPerPubdata`: A field denoting the maximum amount of gas the user is willing to pay for a single byte of pubdata.
-- `customSignature` is a field with a custom signature, in case the signer's account is not EOA.
+- `customSignature`: A field with a custom signature for the cases in which the signer's account is not an EOA.
-- `paymasterParams` is a field with parameters for configuring the custom paymaster for the transaction.
-The address of the paymaster and the encoded input to call it are in the paymaster parameters.
+- `paymasterParams`: A field with parameters for configuring the custom paymaster for the transaction.
+Parameters include the address of the paymaster and the encoded input.
-- `factory_deps` is a field that should be a non-empty array of `bytes`.
-For deployment transactions it should contain the bytecode of the contract being deployed.
-If the contract being deployed is a factory contract, i.e. it can deploy other contracts, the array should also contain the bytecodes of the contracts which can be deployed by it.
+- `factory_deps`: A non-empty array of `bytes`.
+For deployment transactions, it should contain the bytecode of the contract being deployed.
+If the contract is a factory contract, i.e. it can deploy other contracts, the array should also contain the bytecodes of the contracts which it can deploy.

-To let the server recognize EIP712 transactions, the `transaction_type` field is equal to `113` (unfortunately the number `712` can not be used as the `transaction_type` since the type has to be one byte long).
+To ensure the server recognizes EIP-712 transactions, the `transaction_type` field is equal to `113`.
+The number `712` cannot be used as it has to be one byte long.

-Instead of signing the RLP-encoded transaction, the user signs the following typed EIP712 structure:
+Instead of signing the RLP-encoded transaction, the user signs the following typed EIP-712 structure:

 | Field name             | Type        |
 | ---------------------- | ----------- |